-Scammers will send spam emails, texts, or even call you pretending to be a representative from Facebook, a government agency or law enforcement.
-They'll pressure you to "confirm your identity" by asking for personally identifying information such as your Social Security number, and then use that information to commit crimes.
+They'll use social engineering attacks to pressure you to "confirm your identity" by asking for personal information such as your Social Security number, and then use that information to scam you online and commit crimes.

 If a thief comes across your driver's license or Social Security card, they can use that information to commit identity fraud.
 You probably didn't know this, but criminals don't need much to steal your identity.
 Your ID alone provides enough information that can be used for identity theft.

-Stolen data can include any information you've saved on a shopping website, from passwords to credit card details to Social Security numbers.
+Stolen data can include any personal information you've saved on a shopping website, from passwords to credit card details.

 10 Ways to Recognize Identity Theft

-Your credit report doesn't seem accurate.
+1. Your credit report doesn't seem accurate

 Reviewing your credit history is one of the most effective ways to know if your identity has been stolen.